It's totally OK and normal to feel vulnerable trying a new workout method — but it shouldn't be keeping you from reaping the many benefits of yoga.

 Try Out Different Teachers and Class Types

-You might not have a deep connection with every yoga instructor you come in contact with.
+You might not have a deep connection with every yoga instructor you virtually connect with.
 If the chemistry isn't there, don't let it deter you from a personal yoga journey.

 "Yoga for me has also been so dependent on the teacher, more than the style," Defebaugh admits.
 "Try out different teachers — maybe even looking them up online to see if you connect with what they put out into the world — and find the one who speaks to you."